 The purpose of the New Jersey Residential Gas & Electric Heating, Ventilation, and Air Conditioning (HVAC) Program is to increase the selection and quality installation of high efficiency residential HVAC equipment in the New Jersey market through the use of incentives, supply chain support, and customer outreach and education.
 In addition, the team will work with the HVAC supply chain to generate increased recognition of the business opportunities that exist for New Jersey's HVAC contractors to expand their services into the "whole-house" residential retrofit market (see Home Performance with ENERGY STAR section).
 Effectively making significant reductions in the amount of energy used in homes requires a comprehensive approach that addresses HVAC equipment and the insulation and air leakage characteristics of the building shell, as well as lighting and plug loads.
-HVAC contractors have historically focused their businesses on the equipment sales and installation- and opportunities exist to expand HVAC business practices to include building shell improvements and to support partnerships between HVAC and building shell contractors that will result in comprehensive home energy savings for New Jersey's residents.
+HVAC contractors have historically focused their business practices to include building shell improvements and to support partnerships between HVAC and building shell contractors that will result in comprehensive home energy savings for New Jersey's residents.